BlackGlory/extension-binary-search/README.md

 # Extension Binary Search
 ![extension-binary-search-logo]

-The simplest and most effective way to locate a malicious or faulty extension.
+The easiest and most effective way to locate a malicious or buggy extension.

 [extension-binary-search-logo]: src/assets/images/icon-128.png